This site uses cookies to deliver its services and analyse traffic. By using this site, you agree to its use of cookies. Read our Privacy Policy

 November 27 2019

-Keyword hits: Secondary school, research integrity, research ethics, individual project assignment
+Keyword hits: Secondary school, responsible conduct of research, individual project assignment

 If ethical considerations are included in study programmes, they are taken up in the individual courses themselves e.g. biology, physics, chemistry, biotechnology.
 In the overall curricula developed by the Ministry of Children and Education, it is stated that biology courses (A,B,C-level) teach reflective competences in using knowledge and appropriate methods from the biological field to reflect on potential social, technological, environmental and ethical problems, and to develop and assess solutions (translated from Vejledning A,B og C – stx 2018 (pdf)).